shurman/EVMIndexService/README.md

 1. API service loaded to much not needed data
 1. Run services as daemon
 1. Dynamically control number of goroutines
+* A `g1-small` machine (1 Skylake vCPU, 1.7GB RAM) on GCP, with 20 goroutines running, costs 20%~30% CPU usage in average (peak 34%) and 1.1% memory.
+But the machine slows down due to Database I/O performance after increasing goroutines.
+As the result, with using an individual mysql server, 40 goroutines running is reasonable to run service at around 50% CPU usage.